discordjs/guide/guide/command-handling/adding-features.md

 };
 ```

-In your main file, initialize an empty Collection (remember, Collection is a utility data structure, which works based on key/value pairs) which you can then fill later when commands are used:
+In your main file, initialize an empty [Collection](/additional-info/collections.html) which you can then fill later when commands are used:

 ```js {2}
 client.commands = new Discord.Collection();